dylankb/what-i-know-js/README.md

 **addEventListener**

-For event listeners registered with addEventListener, the DOM node method removeEventListener must be used:
+For event listeners registered with `addEventListener`, the DOM node method `removeEventListener` must be used:

 `eventTarget.removeEventListener(eventType, eventHandler);`